×

 What are the schools in Norway like?

 "The International School of Stavanger (ISS) is one of the best international schools and bilingual schools in Norway, offering courses in English and Norwegian.
 International Baccalaureate (IB) programs are offered at the middle and upper school level.
 As a bilingual school, ISS offers primary and secondary language education, with a focus on language immersion in both Norwegian and French.
 ISS also has strong partnerships with local schools, colleges and universities.
 The St. Olav international School (SOIS) is another top international school in Norway.
 This school offers students from all over the world an educational programme focusing on the culture and language of the Scandinavian region.
 The school provides a rigorous curriculum that integrates the International Baccalaureate programmes for both Primary Years and Middle Years.
 International School at Bergen is another one of the best international schools in the country.
 This school teaches a balanced curriculum designed to meet the demands of international schools and to promote academic excellence.
 The school provides a variety of multicultural activities such as field trips, cultural seminars and exchange programmes.
 Students learn to work independently as well as to work with teachers and peers.
 Finally, the Oslo International School is also highly recommended bilingual school in Norway.
 This school offers instruction in Norwegian, English, German and French at its various levels of instruction.
 At the secondary school level, students are offered a wide range of elective or vocational courses.
-Through its Academic Support and Guidance Department, the school also provides various academic counselling and career development services," commented one expat when asked about in Norway.
+Through its Academic Support and Guidance Department, the school also provides various academic counselling and career development services," remarked one expat living in with children attending .

 Is the cost of living in Norway high?